-The opioid pandemic has claimed countless lives over the last two decades, and the government has been working with physician organizations, pharmaceutical companies, and law enforcement agencies to limit the abuse of prescription medications.
-Dealers have been able to circumvent these efforts by pressing pills and selling them as if they were real medications.
+The opioid epidemic has claimed countless lives over the last two decades, and the government has been working with physicians’ organizations, pharmaceutical companies and law enforcement agencies to limit the abuse of prescription medications.
+However, dealers continue to circumvent these efforts by pressing pills and selling them as if they were real medications.
 Pressed xans are sold as if they’re Xanax but may contain other dangerous ingredients.
+This article covers what you need to know to avoid these dangerous counterfeits.

 An Introduction to Pressed Pills

-Due to the introduction of other substances into these pressed pills, it’s easier to become addicted to them.
+Because of the other substances in these pressed pills, it’s easier to become addicted to them.
 Fentanyl is one substance found in pressed pills that increases the risk of a deadly overdose.
 Sometimes it takes only a single pill for someone to experience a lethal overdose.

-There’s no effective pressed pill identifier because these pills are made in the same shapes as prescription medications and have the same markings.
-According to a news release in January 2022, the main difference between pressed pills and actual prescription medications might be in how durable the counterfeit pills are.
-They’re more likely to break apart because they’ve been pressed using equipment that’s only designed to form them into an appropriate shape.
+Because these pills are made in the same shapes as prescription medications and have the same markings, they’re notoriously hard to identify.
+One difference between pressed pills and actual prescription medications lies in how durable the counterfeit pills are.
+Because they’ve been pressed using equipment designed only to form them into an appropriate shape, they’re more likely to break apart under pressure.

-A joint study between the National Association of Boards of Pharmacy, the National Association of Drug Diversion Investigators and The Partnership for Safe Medicine has revealed that it costs only $500 for criminals to purchase the equipment they need to press counterfeit pills.
+A joint study between the National Association of Boards of Pharmacy, the National Association of Drug Diversion Investigators and The Partnership for Safe Medicine revealed it costs just $500 for criminals to purchase the equipment they need to press counterfeit pills.
 The devices can be bought on the internet, and law enforcement agencies have little ability to track them down or confiscate them.

 If a criminal is found in possession of a pill presser, the law doesn’t provide much in the way of punishment.
 This means criminals often receive very minor jail sentences and return to the streets quickly.

 For safety reasons, you should never obtain medications from any source other than a licensed pharmacy.
-Online websites that claim to sell prescription medications without requiring a doctor’s approval may be scams.
-And in many cases, there’s no way to tell what’s inside the pills until it’s too late.
+Any website that claims to sell prescription medications without requiring a doctor’s approval is a probable scam.
+It’s important to remember that even if you have the pill in your hand, there’s often no way to tell what’s inside until it’s too late.

 What Do Pressed Xans and Other Pressed Pills Do?

 Xanax is frequently prescribed for people who suffer from anxiety disorders.
-If someone experiences panic attacks, for example, they may be prescribed Xanax to reduce the frequency or severity of these events.
-The medication works on the brain and nervous system to produce a feeling of calm and peace.
-Doctors need to monitor patients who use Xanax because it’s an opioid medication that could create dependence.
+If someone experiences panic attacks, for example, they may take Xanax to reduce the frequency or severity of these events.
+The medication works on the brain and nervous system to produce a sense of calm.
+Because Xanax is an opioid medication, however, doctors need to monitor these prescriptions to ensure patients don’t become dependent.

 If someone becomes physically or psychologically dependent on Xanax, they may need a higher dosage or more frequent doses to get the same effect.
 As the dependence grows, withdrawal symptoms feed the need to take more of the medication.
 The problem with pressed xans is that they don’t just contain Xanax.